makkus/freckles_website/pages/02.blog/example-static-website/item.md

 #### Interlude: using Vagrant

 In a lot of cases, it makes sense to not install the environment your development project needs directly on your machine, but into a virtual machine or container.
 That has a few advantages.
-For one, there is no change you break the setup of your development machine, which is usually annoying as well as time-consuming to fix.
-Then, if you setup the development environment needed on a new, vanilla machine, there is less chance you forget to specify dependencies that are already installed somewhere, maybe during the development of a different project.
+For one, there is no chance you accidentally break the setup of your development machine, which is usually annoying as well as time-consuming to fix.
+Then, if you setup the development environment you need on a new, vanilla machine, there is less chance you forget to specify dependencies that are already installed somewhere, maybe during the development of a different, earlier project.
 There are more advantages, and also a few caveats, but overall I think the consensus is doing it this way is good practice.

 [Vagrant](https://vagrantup.com) is a tool to help with this practice.
 If you don't use it already, I recommend you check it out.
 There are other ways of achieving the same goal.
 Maybe using LXC/LXD, or, if you really must, Docker.
 Either of them is fine.
 For the purpose of explaining how one can use `freckelize` to support this practice I'll restrict myself to using Vagrant though.

 `frecklelize` comes with a few adapters by default.
 It also comes with a tool (`freckfreckfreck`) to list the currently available ones:

 ```
-freckfreckfreck list-adapters
+$ freckfreckfreck list-adapters

 Available adapters
 ==================